mzguntalan/vegetable/README.md

 ## Demo
 Say you have a `ttf` file somewhere and you want to get the glyphs A,B,a,b and you want to make point clouds out of them.

 You first read the font to the get a `Font` object back.
+After that, you can access the glyphs in the font.
 ```python
 from broccoli.ttf.ttf_reader import TTFReader
 font_file_path = "/somewhere/out/there/font_name-italic.ttf"